CEI-lab/ece3400-2017/docs/tutorials/3D_Printing_Tutorial.md

 * Maximum dimensions: 140x140x135 mm
 * Accuracy: 0.15m layer thickness, 0.15mm XY positioning

 Also be aware that 3D printers print in layers.
-This means that any overhangs may need support material during printing.
+This means that any overhangs may need support material during printing which can leave the surface of the part less smooth.
 A general rule is that overhangs with slopes of 45&deg; or higher can be printed without supports.

 ### 2. Export your part as a .stl file
-Solidworks and Autodesk both allow you to export your designs as .stl files.
+Solidworks and Autodesk both allow you to save/export your designs as .stl files.
+[Here](./stl-files.md) is some more info on what an stl-file really is.

 ## Printing Your Part
 ## XZZY+
 ### 1. Run the Simplify3D program